Multi-scale Laplacian community detection in heterogeneous networks: Real-Space distances of non-euclidean topological structures

-Let us now face the first question above that consists in quantifying the ``quality" of the different network partitions encrypted in a single dendrogram (i.e. dendrograms cuts at different level of $\Delta$) at a fixed diffusion time $\tau$.
-We formulate a comparative criterion to select the ``optimal" partition by introducing a suitable Partition Stability Index $\Psi(n;\tau)$.
-It is defined as the ratio between the dendrogram gaps and the total dendrogram length in log scale:
+We propose a comparative standard for selecting the optimal cut quantifying the \emph{quality} of the different network partitions encrypted in every dendrogram at a fixed diffusion time $\tau$.
+In particular, we introduce the Partition Stability Index $\Psi(n;\tau)$, as the ratio between the dendrogram gaps and the total dendrogram length, logarithmically measured.
+Then,